gtworek/gtworek/README.md

 I have lost here years ago, but in most cases it's the original work based on my own research and never publised anywhere else.

-If you want be up to date, I think https://twitter.com/0gtweet is the best option.
+If you want to be up to date, I think https://twitter.com/0gtweet is the best option.

 <img src = "https://github-readme-stats.vercel.app/api?username=gtworek&show_icons=true&theme=dark&hide_border=true" width = 400>
 <br>